Aug 8, 2017

 In addition, there could be a problem with the chain of custody.
 Maintaining a proper chain of custody is required in a criminal prosecution.
 What this means is that the identities of all individuals who had possession of the blood sample must be fully documented.
 A failure in the chain of custody can provide a defense in a DUI case, resulting in the blood test results being thrown out.

 Have you been charged with a DUI/DWI?
 If so, lawyer Thomas Pyles can help.
-Fill out the below form to schedule a free meeting with Thomas Pyles to go over your options.
+Fill out the form to the right to schedule a free meeting with Thomas Pyles to go over your options.
 Don’t do it alone!

 Comments are closed.